-I held the red iPhone 8 next to the red iPhone 7: what's different?
+I held the red iPhone 8 next to the red iPhone 7: What's different?

 And this year's red color is different, too.
 It's darker, more like blood red, and glossy because of the glass back.
 The aluminum back of the 2017 iPhone 7 Plus looks brighter by comparison.

 Of course, buy those other shades of red don't support the Global Fund, which is the whole point here.
-Buying the Product Red products sends a portion of the profits to the Global Fund, a charitable organization that funds programs that combat HIV and AIDS in sub-Saharan Africa.
+Buying the Product Red products sends a portion of the profits to the Global Fund, a charitable organization funding programs that combat HIV and AIDS in Sub-Saharan Africa.
 According to Apple, the company has donated $160 million since partnering with the Fund in 2006, and is the Fund's largest corporate donor.

 The Product Red iPhone 8 starts at $699, £699 or AU$1,079, while the iPhone 8 Plus starts at $799, £799 or AU$1,299 (the same price as the space gray, gold and white colors).
 The new red iPhones and accessories can be preordered now for delivery on Friday, April 13.